CodeBuffet/AdCoin/doc/README_windows.txt

 -----
 Unpack the files into a directory and run litecoin-qt.exe.

-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
+AdCoin is the original Litecoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Litecoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.